swoloszynski/salsa-lessons/README.md

 `source env/bin/activate`

-Ensure that environment variables are set correctly (see Set Up section)
+Ensure that environment variables are set correctly (see INSTALL.md)

 Run dev server on [port] - default is 8000, admin at /admin